nicksergeant/billmonster/README.md

 The Bill Monster eats your bills and simply tells you your current balances due.

-A suite of Selenium scripts to automate the retrieval of current balances due for several financial providers.
+It uses Selenium to automate the process of logging into each provider and harvesting the balances.

 # Requirements